Gayatritumram/DataScience/README.md

-# 🧠 Data Science Projects – Pragati AI
+# 🧠 Data Science Projects – Excelr

 This repository contains my completed assignments for the Data Science course conducted by Pragati AI.
 All work was developed in Google Colab and covers a wide range of machine learning and statistical techniques.